teticio/teticio.github.io/_posts/2022-1-8-audio-diffusion.md

 ### TL;DR

 So, how well does it work?
-[Here](https://soundcloud.com/teticio2/sets/audio-diffusion-loops) are a few examples I have generated.
+Check out some automatically generated loops [here](https://soundcloud.com/teticio2/sets/audio-diffusion-loops).
 You can also generate more for yourself on [Google Colab](https://colab.research.google.com/github/teticio/audio-diffusion/blob/master/notebooks/test_model.ipynb) or [Hugging Face Spaces](https://huggingface.co/spaces/teticio/audio-diffusion).
 You can choose between a model trained on almost 500 tracks (around 20,000 spectrograms) from my Spotify “liked” playlist or one trained on 30,000 samples that have been used in music.

 ### Tell me more...